determined-ai/determined/examples/hp_search_benchmarks/darts_cifar10_pytorch/README.md

 configuration file in place of `adaptive.yaml`.

 ## Expected Performance
-With 16 V100 GPUs, the best architecture after 1 day should achieve around to 96.8\% to 97.0\% accuracy on CIFAR-10.
+With 16 V100 GPUs, the best architecture after 1 day should achieve around 97\% accuracy on CIFAR-10.
 For a fair comparison to the NAS results for this search space, you will have to train the best architecture for a total of 600 epochs instead of the 300 epochs used for the HP search experiment.